-The purpose of the Second Battle of Artois was to break the heavy lines of German defense before attacking Vimy Ridge.
+The purpose of the Second Battle of Artois was to break the heavy lines of German defence before attacking Vimy Ridge.

 The Germans then occupied Neuville-Saint-Vaast and turned it into a stronghold.

-They had protected the village with four lines of defense.
+They had protected the village with four lines of defence.

 These consisted of a vast and complex network of trenches and underground galleries defended by blockhouses and forts and crisscrossed with barbed wire.

-This huge defense sector that spread over several kilometers was known as the labyrinth.
+This huge defence sector that spread over several kilometres was known as the labyrinth.